caizhongang/humman_toolbox/humman_mogen/README.md

 - root_dir (str): root directory in which smpl sequences (.npz) are stored.
 - seq_name (str): sequence name, in the format 'pxxxxxx_axxxxxx' or 'pxxxxxx_rxxxxxx'.
 Input '*' to visualize all sequences under the root directory.
 - video_dir (str): directory to save rendered videos.
-- draw_ground (bool, optional): whether to visualize a ground plane.
+- draw_ground (flag): whether to visualize a ground plane.
-- draw_axis (bool, optional): whether to visualize the xyz axis.
+- draw_axis (flag): whether to visualize the xyz axis.
 - smpl_model_path (str, optional): directory in which SMPL body models are stored.
-You can download from the [official website](https://smpl.is.tue.mpg.de/).
+Defaults to /home/user/body_models/.

 Example:
 ```bash